BIGJRA/BIGJRA.github.io/rejuv.md

 A pretty easy fight for her team.

-Tell Melia “Are you okay!?” for relationship points, then prepare for a battle!
+Tell Melia "Are you okay!?" for relationship points, then prepare for a battle!

 Little Demon Melanie (No Field)